ChronoscopeAppLab/open-liftim-android/README.md

 ## License

-This project is licensed under the Apache License Version 2.
+All files but noted are licensed under the Apache License Version 2.
 Please see [LICENSE](LICENSE) file for more details.